chrismgala/reserve_in-store/README.md

 If everything ran properly you should be able to see a standard Rails Getting Started when you got to http://localhost:3003 (or whatever your port is) in your browser.

 ## Setup the Platform API (Shopify, BigCommerce, etc)
-If you want to test installing Reserve In-Store App store you will need to create a development app in Shopify (or BigCommerce or whatever platform you're working in).
+If you want to test installing In-Store Reserver App store you will need to create a development app in Shopify (or BigCommerce or whatever platform you're working in).
 Here's how to do it:

 #### 1. Setup ngrok.io
 Signup at `ngrok.io` and/or install the app into your computer.
 Then just run it with `ngrok http 3000` if your port number is `3000` for your rails app.
 The default port for rails apps is `3000`.